sagrawalx/sagrawalx.github.io/teaching/sp19-b5_ma315/syllabus.md

 ## Overview

 MA315 is an introduction to ordinary differential equations (ODEs).
 This is a very expansive subject with applications throughout the physical and social sciences.
-Part of the reason for the complexity is that there is no general theory that tells us how to solve all possible ODEs; instead, there are idiosyncratic techniques associated to different class of ODEs.
-Our focus in this class will be on two of these many classes: (1) first order ODEs, and (2) first order linear systems of ODEs with constant coefficients.
+Part of the reason for the expansiveness of the subject is that there is no general theory telling us how to solve all possible ODEs; instead, we have to learn to apply idiosyncratic techniques for each of many different classes of ODEs.
+Broadly speaking, our focus in this class will be on (1) first order ODEs, and (2) first order linear systems of ODEs with constant coefficients.

 ## Prerequisites